 Community Partners: Audrey-Anne Bouchard, Culture Autism Studies (Dawn Prince-Hughes), Centre for Sensory Studies (Florian Grond, David Howes), Jamaica Association of Montreal (Sharon Nelson), Kéroul (Simon April, Bruno Ronfard), Lichen Community Systems (Colin Clark), National Centre of Dance Therapy~Les Grands Ballets Canadiens (Jonathan Heredia de la Cruz, Audrée Papineau), Postmarginal (Peter Farbridge), Scènes interactives technologiques (Nicolas Berzi), Alzheimer Society of Montreal (Marie Christine Le Bourdais), Théâtre Déchaînés (Marie Ayotte, Andrée-Anne Giguère).

-Academic Team: Eric Asaba, Simon April (Co-Director), Louis Behrer, Amandine Catala, Donald Fogelberg, Victoria Gray, Florian Grond (Co-Director), David Howes, Anders Kottorp, Keven Lee (Co-Director), Cheryl Mattingly, Nancy Mayo, Melissa Park (Principal Investigator), Tamar Tembeck, Thomas W. Valente, Jean-Paul Quéinnec.
+Academic Team: Eric Asaba, Simon April (Co-Director), Louis Behrer, Amandine Catala, Donald Fogelberg, Victoria Gray, Florian Grond (Co-Director), David Howes, Anders Kottorp, Keven Lee (Co-Director), Cheryl Mattingly, Nancy Mayo, Melissa Park (PI), Tamar Tembeck, Thomas W. Valente, Jean-Paul Quéinnec.

 Eric Asaba